chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - Removed all code related to System.Web: HttpContext, TraceContext...
 - An API easier to follow (to me at least) by preferring object methods to static methods
 - No more constraints on the ViewModel; namely the class and new() constraints
-- Use ConcurrentDictionary instead of Dictionary for type caching (maybe I should rollback on this)
+- Use ConcurrentDictionary instead of Dictionary for type caching
-- MVP configuration is done via MvpBoostrapper
+- MVP configuration is done via MvpConfiguration

 ### Dropped functionalities